LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

    link.
 Check ``ListController`` to help identify the data to pass in for the query parameters.

-   .. admonition:: Warning

-      This is an either/or situation.
-You only need to implement ONE option, not both.

-#.
-Be sure to test your code by clicking your view all link in the table.
-There
+Be sure to test your code by clicking your new *View All* link in the table.
-   are 98 jobs in the data file.
+There are 98 jobs in the data file.

 3) Complete the Search Functionality
 -------------------------------------